Trevor Larnach Player Props: Twins vs. White Sox

 Trevor Larnach At The Plate

-- Larnach has an OPS of .849, fueled by an OBP of .413 to go with a slugging percentage of .436.
-All three of those stats lead Minnesota hitters this season.
+- Larnach has an OPS of .849, fueled by an OBP of .420 to go with a slugging percentage of .429.
+All three of those stats are tops among Minnesota hitters this season.

-- Among the qualifying batters in MLB play, his batting average ranks 52nd, his on-base percentage ranks 37th, and he is 93rd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 35th, and he is 96th in the league in slugging.

-- He has gone deep in one of 10 games, and in 2.2% of his plate appearances.
+- He has hit a home run in one of 11 games, and in 2% of his plate appearances.

-- In six games this season, Larnach has picked up an RBI, with more than one RBI once.
+- Larnach has driven in a run in six games this year (54.5%), including one multiple-RBI game.

-- In four of 10 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.